librocco/librocco/pkg/db/README.md

 const note1 = await wh1.note('note-1');
 ```

-Additionally, there's an asimetry in the way the existing notes/warehouses would be handled vs how the new ones are crated.
+Additionally, there's an asymetry in the way the existing notes/warehouses would be handled vs how the new ones are crated.

 **The solution**: Each call to `.warehouse` or `.note` creates a new instance (locally).
 That instance is populated with the default data to begin with, while fetching of the data for the instance is done in the background.
 The problem with this is that we can't know for sure if the data inside the instance is the default one or the one pulled from the db.
 This problem is in part solved, and, in part is not a problem at all.